Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

-Our Favorite Sleeved Suits for 2022
+Our Favorite Sleeved Suits

 The Huub Pinnacle is a new wetsuit for 2022 designed alongside tri superswimmer and Olympian Andy Potts.
 Huub is already well-known for its previous pro/suit collabos (like the super buoyant Brownlee-based Aegis), but this suit is puzzlingly exceptional for helping swimmers who struggle with form—very very unlike Potts himself.
 This suit uses slightly rigid panels of neoprene along the hips, torso, and upper legs to help connect and lend structure to the junction between the upper body and the lower body.
 For those who notoriously “snake” through the water—creating inefficient drag as they go—the Pinnacle is completely novel in its effectiveness.
 The structure provided by this suit helps swimmers with this particular affliction more than any other suit on the market, and the flexible shoulders and moderately buoyant legs help as well.

 For years Roka was known as a premium brand only, and if you wanted their logo on your wetsuit, you had to be ready to fork over $500 at least.
 With the introduction of Roka’s first budget suit, triathletes can get the same innovative arms-up design that helps balance out the less-expensive neoprene they use to save some money.
 Furthermore, the Maverick comes with Roka’s unparalleled return policy (30 days, 100% satisfaction guaranteed, even used) and is available in 10 sizes—when they’re in stock.
 More sizes and a good return policy means you’ll get a suit with the most important thing you need: a good fit.
-For under $300, that’s incredible.
+For right at $300, that’s incredible.

-Our Favorite Sleeveless Suits for 2022
+Our Favorite Sleeveless Suits

 Synergy Hybrid EFX3 Sleeveless